xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 ## Update billing information

 Katalon sends invoices and other billing-related communication to the Organization Owners or Billing Managers by default.
 In the **Billing Information** section, you can add cc emails to receive these emails.
-Cc emails is particularly helpful for an enterprise where the person in charge of billing does not need to be involved in your Katalon Organization.
+Cc emails are particularly helpful for an enterprise where the person in charge of billing does not need to be involved in your Katalon Organization.

 To update your billing information, in the **Billing Information** section, click **Update** and enter the billing information.
 Email addresses are separated by commas.
 When you are done, click **Save Billing Information**.